 The Ratio has a long history!
 Introduced by the Jesuits in 1599 as a needed curricular guide for their rapidly expanding network of schools, the Ratio Studiorum laid out the organisation of Jesuit institutions to the smallest detail, while establishing a uniform course of study over at least 13 years.
 Vatican Council II mandated a Ratio for preparation of candidates to the priesthood, and subsequently for the Permanent Diaconate.
 In the renewal of consecrated life that flourished after the Council, all Congregations developed a Ratio.
-The first Salesian Ratio was published in 1985 and revised in 2000, with some subsequent minor additions in 2016.
-GC28 asked that it be fully and thoroughly revised, and this process comes to fulfilment in 2024. → "formazione" "formazione permanente"
+The first Salesian Ratio was published in 1985 and revised in 2000, with some subsequent minor additions since.
+GC28 asked that it be fully revised, and this process is underway.

+→ "formazione" "formazione permanente"